cpeter/CHIP-SDK/README.md

 Now we're into C.H.I.P. and ready to flash an image.

+## Help section

+If you're familiar with the old version of the scripts, these options should sound pretty familiar to you, but some of the options have been moved around.
+So we added a help command to the flashing script:

+    vagrant@vagrant-ubuntu-trusty-32:~$ ./chip-update-firmware.sh -h

+    == Help ==

+      -s  --  Server             [Debian + Headless]
+      -g  --  GUI                [Debian + XFCE]
+      -p  --  PocketCHIP         [CHIP on the go!]
+      -b  --  Buildroot          [Tiny, but powerful]
+      -f  --  Force clean        [re-download if applicable] -n  --  No limit           [enable greater power draw] -r  --  Reset              [reset device after flash] -B  --  Branch             [eg. -B testing]
+      -N  --  Build#             [eg. -N 150]
+      -F  --  Format             [eg. -F Toshiba_4G_MLC]
+      -L  --  Local              [eg. -L ../img/buildroot/]

-## Flash a new C.H.I.P. with the NTC buildroot image...
+## Flash a new C.H.I.P. with the NTC headless Debian image...

-If you want to flash C.H.I.P. with a custom image, scroll down the page...If you're cool with our current buildroot image, keep going!
+If you want to flash C.H.I.P. with a custom image, scroll down the page...If you're cool with our current headless image, keep going!

 With our virtual machine running, we'll start at our *trusty* prompt: